fadiabdelrahim/Active-Directory/README.md

 <p align="center"><img src=images/Picture160.png></p>

-Save the script as AD-Creat-Users
+<div align="center">Save the script as AD-Creat-Users</div>

 <p align="center">
   <img src=images/Picture161.png>
   <img src=images/Picture162.png>
 </p>

-Next, we will have to enable the execution of all scripts on this server.
-In the terminal enter the following command: `Set-ExecutionPolicy Unrestricted`
+<div align="center">Next, we will have to enable the execution of all scripts on this server.
+In the terminal enter the following command: Set-ExecutionPolicy Unrestricted</div>

 <p align="center">
   <img src=images/Picture163.png>
   <img src=images/Picture164.png>
 </p>

-Next, we will need to navigate to the desktop in the PowerShell terminal
+<div align="center">Next, we will need to navigate to the desktop in the PowerShell terminal</div>

 <p align="center">
   <img src=images/Picture165.png>
   <img src=images/Picture166.png>
 </p>

-Now we can run the PowerShell script to create new users and add them to our Active Directory under _USERS.
+<div align="center">Now we can run the PowerShell script to create new users and add them to our Active Directory under _USERS</div>

 <p align="center">
   <img src=images/Picture167.png>
   <img src=images/Picture168.png>
 </p>

-The script successfully ran, and all our users have been created.
-We can navigate to the Active Directory, and we can see that we have our _USERS folder that the script created, and we can see a list of users inside.
+<div align="center">The script successfully ran, and all our users have been created.
+We can navigate to the Active Directory, and we can see that we have our _USERS folder that the script created, and we can see a list of users inside</div>

 <p align="center">
   <img src=images/Picture169.png>